GunnarFarneback/LocalRegistry.jl/docs/tutorials/create_registry_github.md

 repository which you and, if desired, other people can connect to to get access to your registry.

-This tutorial shows how to create the remote repository on GitHub.
+This section shows how to create the remote repository on GitHub.
 Start a web browser and go to the start page of your GitHub account.
 In my case the URL is `https://github.com/GunnarFarneback`.
 Replace the account name with your own.
 Near the top of the page you should